-Creating one of the hottest restaurant launches in 2017
+Creating one of the hottest restaurant launches of the year

 We used bold colours and typography and created a range of characters to bring the brand to life.
 This allowed all our marketing to pop off the feed and grab your attention.

-One of our key skills (and something others do badly) is going deep into finding out the story and breaking it down into all the various elements and made sure every piece of content reflects a part of this.
+One of our superpowers is going deep into finding out the story and breaking it down into all the various elements and made sure every piece of content reflects a part of this.
 This includes random and fun stuff that entertain and show personality.
 So we mapped it all out and always planned in advance to make sure every part of the story was being covered.

 We took the copywriting seriously, educating our customers about why the food was so good but making sure it was done in a lighthearted way.